Waiter Visa Sponsorship Jobs in New York

 Which visa types are most common for waiter roles in New York?

-The H-2B temporary nonagricultural worker visa is the most common pathway for waiter roles in New York, covering seasonal and peak-demand hospitality positions.
-The H-1B generally does not apply to front-of-house service roles, as waiters are not classified as specialty occupations.
-J-1 exchange visitor visas are also used in hospitality training contexts, though they carry return-home requirements and are program-specific.
+The H-2B visa temporary nonagricultural worker visa is the most common pathway for waiter roles in New York, covering seasonal and peak-demand hospitality positions.
+The H-1B visa generally does not apply to front-of-house service roles, as waiters are not classified as specialty occupations.
+J-1 visa exchange visitor visas are also used in hospitality training contexts, though they carry return-home requirements and are program-specific.

 Which cities in New York have the most waiter sponsorship jobs?